drlouie/vps-net.com/README.md

 # vps-net.com

-HINT: If you find something in the this directory you will also find it live at: http://vps-net.com/.
+HINT: If you find something in this directory you will also find it live at: http://vps-net.com/.
 For instance, in this directory we have WikiPeeks/w3c.htm, therefore if we want to see that live we'd pull it up in our web browser, http://vps-net.com/WikiPeeks/w3c.htm, like so.

 This repository contains the hard-coded and soft-coded content for vps-net.com as it sits, live, today.
 I'm posting this today for I've redone my servers to migrate non-essential systems to servers isolated from my mission critical systems.
 As of now, vps-net.com falls on the non-essential side of the distribution, and as such, I feel the need to publish its guts here.